ntreimer/group-number-guessing-game-starter/README.md

 - have the random number generator be in its own node module, look back at the Module Madness activity to do this.
 - allow for users to generate a new game with a manual min/max random number range
 - disallow two users to submit the same guess at the same time
-- disallow any guess to be entered more than once
-- disallow guesses less than 0 and higher than max
-- hot/cold indicators (how can these be styled?, can the hot/cold range be adjusted for the size of the maximum number?)
-- allow the choice of number of users
-- allow users to create profiles that can include their name and also how many matches they have played/won (win percentage)
 - add a bot player that guesses a random number each time in addition to the players (this bot should really talk trash when it beats a bunch of humans)
 - what are your ideas?
 Have some fun with it